All Episodes

 Go ahead, sir.

-That look, he can't even argue that this is a massacre because Jeff Sessions has already recused himself from everything Russia.
+Look, they can't even argue that this is a massacre because Jeff Sessions has already recused himself from everything Russia.

 So their argument is false on its face.

-I mean, y if he was in charge of the whole Russia investigation and he was working against the president, okay, I could see that.
+I mean, if he was in charge of the whole Russia investigation and he was working against the president, okay, I could see that.

 So this is a problem about having the right people in place in your administration to get the job done.